Patrick Cummins (fighter): Early career

-Cummins played many sports, including wrestling and football, while at Warwick High School (Pennsylvania).
-As a college wrestler for Penn State University, Cummins was a two time NCAA Division I All-American, finishing 4th and 2nd at the 2003 and 2004 National Championships respectively and 2004 runner-up as well as a two-time US National Team Member.
+Cummins participated in many sports, including wrestling and football, while at Warwick High School in Lititz, Pennsylvania.
+As a college wrestler for Penn State University, Cummins was a two-time NCAA Division I All-American.
+He finished 4th and 2nd at the 2003 and 2004 national championships respectively, as well as being a two-time US National Team Member in freestyle wrestling.

 Cummins transitioned to mixed martial arts in 2010 after pleading guilty to felony burglary.
 He made his professional debut on December 4, 2010, facing Terrell Brown at Strikeforce: Henderson vs. Babalu II.
 Cummins won his debut fight by first round TKO but his fight career stalled after he was sentenced to jail.

 Cummins fought Tasi Edwards at ProElite 3 on January 21, 2012.
 He won the fight via arm-triangle.

 Cummins then fought Ricky Pulu at Xplode Fight Series: Revancha on March 16, 2013.
 He won via first round TKO.

 In what would be his last fight before signing with UFC, Cummins faced Willie Smalls at SCL: Chaos in the Cage on May 18, 2013.
 Cummins won via guillotine choke submission.